Cellular $E_k$-algebras

 \begin{remark} Note that $\beta Q^s$ does \emph{not} denote the composition of $Q^s$ with a Bockstein operation $\beta$ on the homology of $R$.
 Indeed, the chain complex of $\bF_\ell$-modules (or $H\bF_\ell$-module spectra) $R(g^{\oplus \ell})$ need not arise by reduction along $\bZ/\ell^2 \to \bZ/\ell = \bF_\ell$ so will not typically have Bockstein operations defined on it.
 However, if $R$ is obtained by reduction modulo $\ell$ from a chain complex of flat $\bZ$-modules then the Bockstein is defined and indeed $\beta Q^s = \beta \circ Q^s$, cf.\ \cite[Proposition 2.3 (v)]{MaySteenrod}.
-We imagine an analogous statement holds for spectra, but have not found a reference. \end{remark} For $q+(k-1)$ even there is defined a ``top'' operation and an associated operation
+We imagine an analogous statement holds for spectra, but have not found a reference. \end{remark}